How to work with the effect of trauma on development and attachment with greater efficiency through emotional embodiment and inter-personal resonance

 - Learn about how the emerging paradigms of embodied cognition and emotion in cognitive neuroscience and psychology can help improve outcomes and shorten treatment times in all therapies including body-oriented modalities such as Somatic Experiencing® (SE™) and Sensorimotor Psychotherapy®, through embodiment of a greater range of emotions from the very first session with clients.

-In the three-day workshop, Dr. Raja Selvam will cover the above topics.
-The format of the workshop will be lectures, live demonstrations with workshop participants (at least two per day), questions and answers, and short, guided group exercises to manage activation among participants.
-There will be no practice sessions among participants to impart as much knowledge as possible during the short three-day workshop and to accommodate participants with varying levels of expertise.
+In the three-day workshop, Dr. Raja Selvam will cover all of the above topics.
+The format of the workshop will be lectures, live demonstrations with workshop participants (at least two per day), questions and answers, and short, guided dyadic and group exercises to make the workshop experiential for the participants as well as to manage activation among them.
+To impart as much knowledge as possible during the short three-day workshop and to accommodate participants with varying levels of expertise, there will be no lengthy practice sessions among participants.

 18 CE Credits